syncfusion-content/asp.net-core-docs/aspnet-core/NuGet-Packages.md

 NuGet is a package manager for the .NET framework.
 The NuGet client tools simplify the process of installing and upgrading packages.
 This can be used to automatically add files and references to your Visual Studio projects.

-> Note: You can use the Syncfusion ASP.NET Core NuGet packages without installing the Essential Studio or ASP.NET Core platform installation to implement the Syncfusion ASP.NET Core controls.
+N> You can use the Syncfusion ASP.NET Core NuGet packages without installing the Essential Studio or ASP.NET Core platform installation to implement the Syncfusion ASP.NET Core controls.

 ## Get the Syncfusion NuGet feed URL

 You should get the private Syncfusion ASP.NET Core NuGet feed URL to install or upgrade the Syncfusion ASP.NET Core NuGet packages.
 To get the URL from Syncfusion website use the following steps:

-1. Navigate to [nuget.syncfusion.com](https://nuget.syncfusion.com/), and select **DESKTOP** tab.
+1. Navigate to [nuget.syncfusion.com](https://nuget.syncfusion.com/), and select **WEB** tab.

-2. Click the Copy URL label under ASP.NET Core platform to copy the Syncfusion ASP.NET Core platform NuGet feed to clipboard or directly use the following URL:
+2. Navigate to **WEB(Essential JS1)**, click the Copy URL label under ASP.NET Core platform to copy the Syncfusion ASP.NET Core platform NuGet feed to clipboard or directly use the following URL:

     [http://nuget.syncfusion.com/nuget_aspnetcore/nuget/getsyncfusionpackages/aspnetcore](http://nuget.syncfusion.com/nuget_aspnetcore/nuget/getsyncfusionpackages/aspnetcore)